Music AI, human-machine interfaces & robotics for expressive interaction, and STEAM education.

-Youngmoo Kim is Director of the Expressive and Creative Interaction Technologies (ExCITe) Center, Professor of Electrical and Computer Engineering, and Director of the Music and Entertainment Technology Laboratory.
-He also serves as Resident Technologist for Opera Philadelphia and is an advisor for the Philadelphia Museum of Art.
+Youngmoo Kim is Director of the ExCITe Center, Professor of Electrical & Computer Engineering, and Director of the Music & Entertainment Technology Laboratory.
+He has served as Resident Technologist for Opera Philadelphia and is an advisor for the Philadelphia Museum of Art.

 Honors and Awards:

 In 2021 Youngmoo received the Drexel College of Engineering’s Inclusive Excellence Award.
-He was named “Connector of the Year” in 2017 by LiveConnections (World Cafe Live) and “Scientist of the Year" by the 2012 Philadelphia Geek Awards and was recently honored as a member of the Apple Distinguished Educator class of 2013.
+He was named “Connector of the Year” in 2017 by LiveConnections (World Cafe Live) and “Scientist of the Year" by the 2012 Philadelphia Geek Awards.
+He was honored as a member of the Apple Distinguished Educator class of 2013.
 He is recipient of Drexel's 2012 Christian R. and Mary F. Lindback Award for Distinguished Teaching.
 He co-chaired the 2008 International Conference on Music Information Retrieval (hosted at Drexel) and was an invited organizer for the National Academy of Engineering's 2010 Frontiers of Engineering conference.
-Most recently, he was invited to participate in the 2015 National Academics Keck Futures Initiative Conference on Art and Science, Engineering and Medicine Frontier Collaborations.
-His research has been supported by the National Science Foundation, the John S. and James L. Knight Foundation, and the NAMM Foundation, among others.